 - Specific information regarding rehabilitation programs for certain populations:

-- According to the National Insurance Institutes Circular, beginning from 15.01.2015, one who has received disability less than 65% will be eligible for assistance during a 12 month period, and in specific cases, as detailed below, will be eligible for assistance beyond the 12 month period.
+- According to the National Insurance Institute's Circular, one who has an established disability of less than 65% will be eligible for assistance for a 12 month period.

-- If the studies are in an institution of higher education, financial assistance will be provided during the last year of studies.
+- If the studies are in an institution of higher education, financial assistance will be provided during the last year of studies only.